|Flowers and a Butterfly -- a painting by Dorit Weiser,|

 1. Do Now: compound sentences - part 3

 2. Homework Check:

 - Holocaust Poetry #1: "Terezin": what is the theme? (look at question #10)

 - Holocaust Poetry #2: "Birdsong": what is the theme? (look at question #12)

 4. Track Mr. T's PowerPoint presentation about Terezin, as you take notes on your classwork paper:

 - If we have enough time, we will watch a short video about a woman who survived Terezin as a child:

 - This is another video that shows footage of what Terezin looks like today (ignore the corny music):

-4. Read the selection of poems on your classwork.
-Each of these was written by a child imprisoned at the Terezin concentration camp.
-As you read and analyze the poems, you will complete a Google form.
+5. Read "At Terezin," a poem written by a child imprisoned at the Terezin concentration camp.
+As you read and analyze the poem, complete this form:

 6. If you finish early, you may read the other poems on your classwork page or watch one of the videos above (use headphones).